Best Junior Stocks & Shares ISAs (JISA) Compared & Reviewed

 Summary

-Beanstalk’s Junior ISA won our award for the best JISA in 2023 and 2022 as they provide a simple yet effective way to invest for your children’s future.
+They provide a simple yet effective way to invest for your children’s future.
 Friends and family can also make deposits directly into your child’s account via the app.
 The investment options are split between cash and the stock market enabling parents to adjust the level of risk they are prepared to take.
-It’s a good option for parents who want to investment for their children, but don’t want to pick individual invesments.
+It’s a good option for parents who want to investment for their children, but don’t want to pick individual investments.

 Pros